 When the war in Yugoslavia began in 1991, DAH Theater faced the essential questions: “What is the responsibility and duty of artists in dark times, in times of violence and human suffering? ” In search of answers, the group interrupted work on their current project “Gifts of our Ancestors” and dedicates itself to the preparation of a new play.
 The play, “This Babylonian Confusion”, based on songs by Bertolt Brecht, was the first performance of the DAH Theater- an anti-war play performed by DAH Theater in an open space in the center of Belgrade, at a time when war was not allowed to be mentioned.

-The forming of DAH Theatre and its cry of creation coincided with the fall of ex-Yugoslavia and the general destruction that followed.
-Theatre directors Jadranka Andjelic and Dijana Milosevic, together with the actress Maja Mitic, decided, perhaps subconsciously, to oppose the destruction with creation, to create, in the midst of a world falling apart, a microcosm of theatre.
+“The beginning of the work of DAH Theater, its cry for creation, chronologically coincided with the disintegration of the former Yugoslavia and the general destruction that followed.
+Theater directors Jadranka Andjelic and Diana Milosevic, together with actress Maja Mitic, decided to oppose destruction with creation, to create a living theatrical microcosm in a disintegrating world. “

-(“Till the Last Breath”, SCENA no. 5/6, Sept/Dec 1995)
+Dubravka Knežević (“To the last breath”, SCENA no. 5/6, 1995)